Open Records Request Information

 - How long does it take to receive a response to an Open Records Request?

-- If the documents requested are not available for release within those three days, a letter of response must be provided informing the requestor of when to expect receipt of the requested documents.
+- If the documents requested are not available for release within those three business days, a written response will be provided to the requestor indicating the approximate date of availability of the requested documents.

-- If the requested records are protected from release under the Act, and it is determined that a request will be denied, a response must be provided within three business days following the date the request was received.
+- If the requested records are protected from release under the Act, and it is determined that a request will be denied, a written response will be provided to the requestor within three business days following the date the request was received.

 - Are the persons whose records are being requested notified of a request?